 As compared to the huge pool of competitors from all around the globe that it has to tackle every single day in one of the most rapidly growing car-markets of the world that is India, Nissan India is quite a young member of the Indian auto-industry.
 Despite that, the Indo-Japanese automaker has not only introduced some really alluring and smartly-designed models in the country's domestic market but also succeeded in garnering pretty good sales for them.
 Be it the small yet stylish hatchback Micra, the immensely classy and exceptionally roomy sedan Sunny, the smart and sturdy MPV Evalia or any other Nissan car for that matter, gaining wide popularity has never been an issue for these rides.
-Today, the spectacular cars, including the import models, that the Nissan camp has on sale in India are Nissan Micra Active, Nissan Micra, Nissan Sunny and Nissan Terrano.
+Today, the spectacular cars, including the import models, that the Nissan camp has on sale in India are Nissan Micra Active, Nissan Micra, Nissan Sunny, Nissan Terrano and Nissan GT-R.

 Gone are the days when 'luxury' used to be a compulsory adjective for any and every car that went about on the road.
 Today, cars have become more of a necessity than a luxury or a status symbol for the masses.
 And overpricing a necessity, in a market that is brimming with cut-throat competitors, is not a smart move for any business.
 Maybe that's the reason behind the extremely aggressive price tags that are usually attached with the Nissan cars in India.
 Besides being blessed with attractive styling traits, advanced technology packages and remarkable comforts features, the offerings of this auto-clan also get to flaunt very competitive price ratings, which makes them exceedingly tough competitors for the entrants from rival camps.
 At present, the most affordable model that Nissan India has to offer is Nissan Micra Active as it gets tagged with a price of Rs 4,59,404.

 In order to survive, stay and grow in a huge and dynamic car-market like India, where competition only gets tougher with every passing day and a major section of buyers keep expecting better deals along with more benefits every passing season, 'aggressive pricing', no doubt, has got to be the mantra of every participating carmaker.
 However, when what the buyer is looking for is quality that matches world standards, comforts that speak of royalty, technology that provides a glimpse into the future of automobiles and style that simply takes your breath away, price tags tend to get a little heavier.
 The same goes for those exceptional offerings of Nissan in India that are go beyond the realms of 'necessity' and are meant not just to ride in but to enjoy and go crazy over.
-Amongst these dashing models, the one Nissan car that carries the heftiest price tag of all - Rs 9,99,000 - is Nissan Terrano.
+Amongst these dashing models, the one Nissan car that carries the heftiest price tag of all - Rs 1,99,00,000 - is Nissan GTR.

 Incorporating the best available technology in its offerings has been a speciality of Nissan ever since the very beginning.
 Making vehicles that are not only smart in looks but also smart and efficient in their operation has been a quality of this car-manufacturer that has been appreciated and applauded across international boundaries.
 For every automobile company that is a part and parcel of the Indian auto-industry and manufactures cars for not for the uber-rich class but for the masses knows the importance that the budget-conscious segment of the society lays on getting a good mileage return from their cars.
 And Nissan is no different.
 While all the mass-directed Nissan cars that are presently on sale in India promise pretty decent fuel-efficiency figures, Nissan Micra is the one that outruns them all.
 The price that this model costs for ownership is Rs 5,99,000.

 Be it Nissan Micra, which became the first global compact hatchback to be manufactured in India, or Nissan Sunny, which brought together a beautiful and never-seen-before blend of advanced technology, impressive efficiency and exceptional best-in-class cabin space, or any other model that has ever stepped out of the stables of Nissan, every offspring of this Japanese carmaker has been a fabulous innovation of its own.
-Having already introduced as many as 4 fascinating car models in India, Nissan will soon be extending its portfolio to include Nissan GTR and Nissan X-Trail, adding more charm, more value and more versatility to its fleet.
+Having already introduced as many as 5 fascinating car models in India, Nissan will soon be extending its portfolio to include Nissan X-Trail, adding more charm, more value and more versatility to its fleet.

 Nissan Motor Company, Limited is a Japanese automobile manufacturer, which formerly marketed vehicles under the Datsun brand name and is one of the largest car manufacturers.The company's main offices are located in the Ginza area of Ch??, Tokyo with disassembling by 2013, but Nissan plans to move its headquarters to Yokohama, Kanagawa by 2010, with construction starting in 2007.
 In 1999, Nissan entered an alliance with Renault S.A. of France.
 Nissan is among the top three Asian rivals of the "big three" in the U.S. Currently they are the third largest Japanese car manufacturer.